xa2113/Rocket_Elevators_Blockchain/README.md

 ### SET UP
-npm install
+npm install <br />
-npm start
+npm start <br />

-To generate a new NFT image: npm run generate
+To generate a new NFT image: npm run generate <br />
-To upload the image to IPFS: npm run upload_file
+To upload the image to IPFS: npm run upload_file <br />
 To upload the metadata to IPFS: npm run upload_metadata